Advice and Tips

 Design protection is achieved by registration with the Norwegian Industrial Property Office and is an exclusive right to utilise the design commercially.
 The conditions for legal protection are that the design must be new and that its overall visual impression must be different to that which was generally available prior to the application date.
 The right is valid for a limited duration.

-See also the Design Act: http://www.lovdata.no/all/nl-20030314-015.html
+See more about design rights in the Design Act: http://www.lovdata.no/all/nl-20030314-015.html

 Intellectual property law in employment relationships